amir013/BC_NMPC/README.md

-# Imitation Learning for Monopropellant Rocket Engine Control
+# Imitation Learning for Monopropellant Rocket Engine Thrust Control

 A machine learning approach to replace real-time NMPC control with a lightweight neural network for monopropellant rocket engine control.